 Showing Up Matters for R.E.A.L.
 Step 2

-Schools and summer program providers can use the concepts in R.E.A.L.
-(Routines, Engagement, Access to resources and Learning) to strengthen their summer learning efforts as well as their attendance initiatives during the school year.
+Districts and schools can use the concepts in R.E.A.L.
+(Routines, Engagement, Access to resources and Learning) to strengthen their back to school efforts as well as their attendance initiatives during the school year.